oscargilg1/ReconAutomator/README.md

   -u or --urls : urls for target

  # Note
  In order for this tool to work you need to set the API keys for shodan, c99 and chaos api.
-Edit the recon.py and assign the api keys.
+Add your API keys to the config.ini file.

  # Todo
  Add more free sources